 Zion National Park Entrance Fee

 To enter Zion National Park, it is $35 per car.
-This will give you 7 days in Zion National Park.
+This will give you 7 days in Zion National Park and includes everyone in your vehicle.

 However, I highly recommend purchasing an America the Beautiful Pass for $79.99.